 - Assisting a client in adding employer stock as an investment offering under its 401(k) plan, which involved amending the plan document and expanding the plan's summary plan description to comply with ERISA, the Internal Revenue Code, and Securities and Exchange Act regulations; and providing education and advice on the fiduciary implications of holding company stock in an ERISA-governed plan

 - Responding to the Internal Revenue Service's proposed six-to-seven-figure penalty assessments under the employer shared responsibility provisions of the ACA for multiple clients and negotiating for significantly reduced to no penalty

 - Submitting a voluntary correction application to the IRS on behalf of a client that mistakenly excluded certain groups of employees from its qualified retirement plan; Karen's rapid response permitted the client to significantly reduce the amount of corrective contributions it was required to make, while protecting its plan's tax-qualified status for the future

-Karen currently serves on the firm's Diversity Committee and is the immediate past Chairperson of the Associate Development Committee.
+Karen is currently the Chair of the firm's Diversity, Equity & Inclusion Committee and previously served as the Chairperson of the Associate Development Committee.

 - University of Maine School of Law (J.D., cum laude)

 - Wesleyan University (B.A.)